I would start with the real decision, not the topic

 That last point is important.

-How this supports SEO without feeling robotic
+How this supports search without flattening the voice

 Good SEO does not have to make a post stiff.